grafana/mimir/pkg/querier/api/DESIGN.md

   - The most efficient lookup (good)
   - The only encoding format that is easy to debug, because the HTTP header value is human readable (good)
 - The "varbit + snappy + base64" format is probably the best alternative among the tested ones, if we accept non-human readable HTTP header value:
-  - The shortest bytes length, excluding options without "<partition ID>" (good)
+  - The shortest bytes length, excluding options without partition_id (good)
   - Encoding / decoding is on average with other formats